mohamedsaleman/Elpromotion/README.md

 # Elpromotion
-This is a roblox group promoter and where roblox player can be introduced to investment
+This is a new scam method proposed by me which can change the view of roblox players that are unto scamming